 size: 1G

 .
-This plugin adds LVM support to that use-case.
+This plugin adds LVM

 Step keys: